Non-asymptotic analysis of Langevin-type Monte Carlo algorithms: Introduction

+to the corresponding Gibbs distribution $\Bar{\pi}^{r}$ in 2-Wasserstein distance owing to \citet{bakry2008simple}, \citet{liu2020poincare}, and \citet{lehec2023langevin}.
+Since the convolution $\nabla \Bar{U}_{r}$ is Lipschitz continuous if the modulus of continuity of a representative $\nabla U$ is finite (the convergence to zero is unnecessary), a concise representation of the likelihood ratios between the mollified dynamics $\{\Bar{X}_{t}^{r}\}$ and $\{Y_{t}\}$ is available, and we can evaluate the Kullback--Leibler divergence under weak assumptions.

 As our analysis relies on mollification, the bias--variance decomposition of $G$ with respect to $\nabla \Bar{U}_{r}$ rather than $\nabla U$ is crucial.
 This decomposition gives us a unified approach to analyse well-known Langevin-type algorithms and propose new algorithms for $U$ without continuous differentiability.
-Concretely speaking, we show that the sampling error of LMC under the dissipativity of $U$ of class $\mathcal{C}^{1}$ and $\alpha$-H\"{o}lder continuous $\nabla U$ with $\alpha>1/3$ can be arbitrarily small by controlling $k$, $\eta$, and $r$ carefully and letting the bias converge.
-We also propose a new algorithm named spherically smoothed stochastic gradient Langevin Monte Carlo (SS-SG-LMC) algorithm, whose error can be arbitrarily small under the dissipativity of $U$ and the boundedness of the modulus of continuity of a weak gradient $\nabla U$.
+Concretely speaking, we show that the sampling error of LMC under the dissipativity of $U$ of class $\mathcal{C}^{1}$ and uniformly continuous $\nabla U$ can be arbitrarily small by controlling $k$, $\eta$, and $r$ carefully and letting the bias converge.
+We also propose new algorithms named the spherically smoothed Langevin Monte Carlo (SS-LMC) algorithm and the spherically smoothed stochastic gradient Langevin Monte Carlo (SS-SG-LMC) algorithm, whose errors can be arbitrarily small under the dissipativity of $U$ and the boundedness of the modulus of continuity of weak gradients.
+In addition, we argue zeroth-order versions of these algorithms which are naturally obtained via integration by parts.